 - Promoted Photos is in Beta, so there could still be bugs, rough edges, etc. We'll be continuing to improve this experience.
 To help us learn, please share any feedback/questions here.

-- Promoted Photos is currently only available in our iOS app
+- Promoted Photos is now available in our iOS app and on the website at twenty20.com/promoted-photos

 How will Promoted Photos be shown to more buyers?